 We could find that the product candidates we or our collaborators pursue are not safe or effective.
-Furthermore, if one or more of our product candidates, particularly in relation to the adenosine pathway, generally prove to be ineffective, unsafe or commercially unviable, the development of our entire platform and pipeline could be delayed, potentially permanently.
+Furthermore, if one or more of our product candidates generally prove to be ineffective, unsafe or commercially unviable, the development of our entire platform and pipeline could be delayed, potentially permanently.
 Any of these occurrences may materially and adversely affect our business, financial condition, results of operations and prospects.

-Of the large number of drugs in development in the pharmaceutical industry, only a small percentage result in the submission of a New Drug Application ("NDA") or BLA to the FDA or comparable marketing applications to foreign regulatory authorities, and even fewer are approved for commercialization.
-Furthermore, even if we do receive regulatory approval to market ciforadenant, CPI-006 or CPI-818, any such approval may be subject to limitations on the indicated uses for which we may market the product.
-Accordingly, even if we are able to obtain the requisite financing to continue to fund our development programs, we cannot assure our stockholders that ciforadenant, CPI-006 or CPI-818 will be successfully developed or commercialized.
-If we or any of our existing or potential future collaborators are unable to develop, or obtain regulatory approval for, or, if approved, successfully commercialize ciforadenant, CPI-006 or CPI-818, we may not be able to generate sufficient revenue to continue our business.
+Of the large number of drugs in development in the pharmaceutical industry, only a small percentage result in the submission of a NDA or BLA to the FDA or comparable marketing applications to foreign regulatory authorities, and even fewer are approved for commercialization.
+Furthermore, even if we do receive regulatory approval to market ciforadenant, mupadolimab or CPI-818, any such approval may be subject to limitations on the indicated uses for which we may market the product.
+Accordingly, even if we are able to obtain the requisite financing to continue to fund our development programs, we cannot assure our stockholders that ciforadenant, mupadolimab or CPI-818 will be successfully developed or commercialized.
+If we or any of our existing or potential future collaborators are unable to develop, or obtain regulatory approval for, or, if approved, successfully commercialize ciforadenant, mupadolimab or CPI-818, we may not be able to generate sufficient revenue to continue our business.

 Clinical drug development involves a lengthy and expensive process with an uncertain outcome, and the results of preclinical studies and early clinical trials are not necessarily predictive of future results.
-Any product candidate we or any of our existing or potential future collaborators advance into clinical trials, including CPI-006, CPI-818 and ciforadenant, may not have favorable results in later clinical trials, if any, or receive regulatory approval.
+Any product candidate we or any of our existing or potential future collaborators advance into clinical trials, including mupadolimab, CPI-818 and ciforadenant, may not have favorable results in later clinical trials, if any, or receive regulatory approval.